DMacMakes/dmacdocs/content/en/torrens/ise102/week12/_index.md

 ### Growing A Snake:
 1. When you eat a fruit, create a Creature called newTail
-2. Give it the x and y coordinates of the last Creature in snakeHistory
+2. You want to put it at the end, so start with the `x` and `y` coordinates of the oldest `Creature` at the end of `snakeHistory`
-3. Add it onto the back of snakeHistory.
+3. Add it onto the back of `snakeHistory`.

 ### Vector functions we use:
     * vector::insert(), vector::erase().